Images captured on surveillance cameras at LBG HOGGONE Feral Pig Control System Trial Installations

 All images on this video were captured on LBG monitoring cameras as part of our feral pig control installations on local area properties for which landholders requested our support for Feral Pig Control.

-Read more about this program at the following link:
+Read more about this program, what’s involved from the link below:

 LBG Successes Utilising the HOGGONE Feral Pig Management System